Hube2/wpforms-ajax-submit/README.md

 # wpforms-ajax-submit

-# ***Notice: WPForms has been updated and they have removed the query string parameter on page refresh.
-Do to this the "Modal" options will probably no longer work***
+# ***Notice: WPForms Version 1.5.3 now includes AJAX form submission natively and this plugin is no longer required.
+You should remove this plugin from your site.***

 AJAX submission for WPForms
 (This is an add on for WPForms https://wordpress.org/plugins/wpforms-lite/ or http://wpforms.com/)